veithen/veithen.github.io/_posts/2015-01-24-outbound-link-tracking.md

 <a href="http://example.com" onclick="trackOutboundLink('http://example.com'); return false;">...</a>
 ~~~

+The purpose of the hit callback is to ensure that the event is sent to Google Analytics before the new page starts
+loading.
+This is necessary because the `ga` function is asynchronous and loading a new document will stop execution of
+JavaScript code for the current document, so that events may be lost.
+Note that this only applies if the new document
+replaces the current document; if the link has a `target="_blank"` attribute, then the new document will be loaded in
+a new window or tab and using a hit callback is not necessary.

-The problem with this approach is that the visitor may have blocked Google Analytics using a privacy protection tool
+The problem with the approach described in the documentation
+is that the visitor may have blocked Google Analytics using a privacy protection tool
 such as [Ghostery][2].
 In general, these tools don't block execution of the GA [tracking code][3] itself, but prevent
 `analytics.js` from being loaded.
 This means that the `ga` function is defined, but tracking events pushed using that
 function are not processed.
 In this case, the hit callback used by `trackOutboundLink` is never executed and clicking